Should you use a HELOC (home equity line of credit) as an emergency fund?

 But there’s definitely a difference between an emergency fund and a HELOC.
 One is using a surplus of money, and the other requires taking on debt.

 Does that mean taking a HELOC as your emergency fund is never a good idea?

 Never isn’t a word we use much in personal finance.
 That’s because so many things depend on your specific situation.

-Let’s consider the benefits and the drawbacks to determine who a HELOC might work for.
+Let’s consider the benefits and the drawbacks of using a HELOC to determine who they could work for.
 And who should keep setting aside cash to fund future emergencies instead.

 Benefits of Using a HELOC As an Emergency Fund

 It’s important to understand the advantages of using a HELOC as an emergency fund to determine if the strategy is a smart move for you.

 1. Quick Access to Large Sum of Money